What is Hedging?

 Let us try and understand these in more detail:

 #1 – Hedging for Fixed Value items

-A fixed value item is one which has a fixed value in your books of accounts and requires an outflow of a fixed amount of cash in the future.
+A fixed value item is one that has a fixed value in your books of accounts and requires an outflow of a fixed amount of cash in the future.

 Some examples of Fixed Value Items are:

-- Fixed interest loan is taken by the company with semi-annual fixed interest payments.
+- A fixed interest loan is taken by the company with semi-annual fixed interest payments.

 - Fixed coupon non-convertible debentures issued by the company with annual interest payments

-As it is obvious, in this type of a hedge, the amount/rate is fixed much in advance and this may / may not be in sync with the current market rates when the payment actually takes place.
-This is the reason why the companies enters into hedging even for fixed value items.
+As it is obvious, in this type of a hedge, the amount/rate is fixed much in advance, and this may / may not be in sync with the current market rates when the payment actually takes place.
+This is the reason why the companies enter into hedging even for fixed value items.

 Hedging Example – Fixed Value items